Trevor Larnach Player Props: Twins vs. Royals

 Royals Pitching Rankings (2022)

-- The Royals allowed 173 total home runs last season (1.1 per game) to rank 17th in baseball.
+- The Royals surrendered 173 total home runs last season (1.1 per game) to rank 17th in baseball.

-- Lyles starts for the first time this season for the Royals.
+- Keller makes his first start of the season for the Royals.

-- In his last appearance on Friday, Sept.
-30, the 32-year-old righty, started and went seven innings against the New York Yankees.
+- The 27-year-old right-hander last appeared Friday, Sept.
+30 against the Cleveland Guardians, when he came on in relief and went one scoreless inning.

 © 2023 Data Skrive.
 All rights reserved.